 The Caribbeans Only ‘Drive-In’ Volcano, aka Sulphur Springs

-So this is an interesting name for an interesting place.
+An interesting name for an interesting place.
 Formally called Sulphur Springs, this stinky nook in the earth is about 3km south of Soufriere.
-Soufriere is the hub for these kind of hot springs on the West of the island and totally do-able as an excursion from the cruise ships in St. Lucia.
+Soufriere is the hub for these kind of hot springs on the West of the island and the hot springs are all totally do-able as an excursion from the cruise ships in St. Lucia.

 The drive-through Volcano is in fact, as they say, a volcano.
-It is so as it is an area that is exposed to the geothermal elements, with hissing vents of the earths bile steaming out of its pores.
+It counts as such as it is an area that is exposed to the geothermal elements, with hissing vents of the earths bile steaming out of its pores.

-The colours of the cliffs surrounding the ‘volcano’ range from pinks to yellows and your nose tells no lies when it tells you there is a volcano abound.
+The colours of the cliffs surrounding the ‘volcano’ range from pinks to yellows and your nose tells no lies when it says there is a volcano abound.
 But shed the idea of a conical mountain to climb.
-I’m sure back in whatever age there was an eruption on this site, and now we are free to marvel at what would be the inside of the volcano.
+I’m sure back in whatever age, there was an eruption on this site, and now we are free to marvel at what would be the inside of the volcano.
 Like when you cut a baseball open to see what is inside.

 Am I the only one who did that as a child?
 Ok, right.
 Sure.

 Sulphur Springs really is a ‘drive-in’ volcano.
 If you had a car, you could drive it right up the viewpoints for this area of geothermal activity, spewing and steaming, and stinky as it is.
 I of course did not have a car, so I walked to the Sulphur Springs from town (I could have taken the bus, I just didn’t, so don’t feel too sorry for me).

 Arriving at Sulphur Springs, you choose whether you want to bathe, have a tour, or both.
 Having just walked an hour uphill in the heat of the Caribbean day, and being slightly cagey as to how boring a tour on geology might be, I opted for the bath, straight up.